 The temperature is controlled by the feed rate of pellets into the burn box.
 A higher temperature setting feeds more pellets to the fire.
 A fan pushes air into the burning pellets, which then circulates into the smoking/grilling area.
 The fan creates convection cooking, which prevents hot spots, decreases cooking time, and evenly distributes the smoke.

-Pellet smokers are on the expensive side, but if you want convenient wood smoking, these are the way to go.
+Pellet cookers are on the expensive side, but if you want convenient wood smoking, these are the way to go.

 You are limited to using only smoker pellets as fuel, but at under a dollar a pound, it's not that bad.
 Traeger pellet grills will use one-half pound per hour when smoking, so a ten-hour smoke would cost you less than five bucks.
 That's very comparable to what it would cost using charcoal.

-Pellet smokers have great features and are easy to use.
+Pellet grills have great features and are easy to use.
 They'll smoke, and grill, and anything in between.
 There are several manufacturers of pellet grills and smokers.
-Louisiana Grills, Traeger, and American Grills are a few that come to mind.
+Traeger, Camp Chef, Pit Boss, and Green Mountain Grills are a few manufacturers that come to mind.

-While these smokers can be more expensive than others, the convenience they offer would make them a perfect choice for smoker chefs with limited time on their hands.
+While these smokers can be more expensive than other types, the convenience they offer would make them a perfect choice for smoker chefs with limited time on their hands.